solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

 ![Device Template Thumbnail](../Media/device-template-thumbnail.png)

 19. Review the application template by viewing its simulated device.
 IoT Central automatically creates a simulated device based on the template you've created.
 From the left-hand menu, select *Device Explorer*.
 In this list you will see a simulated device for the template that we have just created.
-Click the link for this simulated device, the charts will show a sampling of simulated data.
+Select the link for this simulated device, the charts will show a sampling of simulated data.

 ![Device List - Simulated](../Media/iot-central-simulated-rod-pump.png)